kjkoster/the-phone/readme.md

     <img width="80%" src="images/hardware-the-phone.jpg">
 </p>

-PTT most likely refers to the only Dutch telecom operator at the time, called _Staatsbedrijf der Posterijen, Telegrafie en Telefonie_.
+PTT most likely refers to what was the only Dutch telecom operator at the time, called _Staatsbedrijf der Posterijen, Telegrafie en Telefonie_ (PTT).

 This particular device seems to be assembled from parts of different phones.
 The rotary dial is clear plastic and the original dial would probably have been